mishudark/eventhus/README.md

 }

 ```
-First we create an `event` with the basic info `AggregateID` as an identifier and `AggregateType` with the same name as our `aggregate`.
-Next we use a switch to determine the type of the `command` and produce and `event` as a consecuence.
+First, we create an `event` with the basic info `AggregateID` as an identifier and `AggregateType` with the same name as our `aggregate`.
+Next, we use a switch to determine the type of the `command` and produce and `event` as a consecuence.

-Last the event should need be applied to our aggregate, we use the helper `BaseAggregate.ApplyChangeHelper` with the params `aggregate`, `event` and a last argument set to `true` that means, it should be stored and published via event source and `event publisher`
+Finally, the event should be applied to our aggregate, we use the helper `BaseAggregate.ApplyChangeHelper` with the params `aggregate`, `event` and the last argument set to `true` that means, it should be stored and published via `event store` and `event publisher`

 Note: `eventhus.BaseAggregate` has some helper methods to make our live easier, we use `HandleCommand` to process a `command` and produce the respective `event`

+The last step in the aggregate journey is apply the `events` to our `aggregate`

 ```go
 //ApplyChange to account